Skip to Main Content

 Evening at Egan

 Lectures will be in-person and live streamed from the Egan Library on the Juneau Campus.
 Lectures are free and open to the public.
 All lectures begin at 7 p.m.
-Lectures are LIVESTREAMED (except for Nov 10) and recorded, available for viewing on the UAS YouTube Channel:
+Lectures are recorded at the speaker's discretion, available for viewing on the UAS YouTube Channel.

 Upcoming Presentations